What does the law say about alcohol tax evasion or "Diversion Fraud"?

 Defendants will often be charged with conspiracy to commit the offence.
 ‘Conspiracy' in law means a plan with one or more people.
 For conspiracy to be made out, each defendant must know of the plan.
 They need not know all details, and may not even know all of the defendants.
-For detailed information on conspiracy and conspiracy to defraud, which is a similar offence, please click ‘Conspiracy to Defraud' on the left hand toolbar.
+A conspiracy is formed the moment parties reach agreement to commit an offence - whether the offence is carried out or not.

 What exactly is Diversion Fraud?

 Diversion fraud usually involves the bonded goods being diverted or ‘swerved' in transit to the EU destination.
 It usually requires the help of staff employed by the warehouse or shipping agents.
 This means that this type of offence is nearly always regarded to some extent as an ‘inside job'.